AI worktree lanes¶

 st lane flaky-tests "stabilize the flaky test suite"

-2. Re-enter an existing lane¶
+Re-enter an existing lane¶

 st lane flaky-tests

-If the lane already exists, stax reuses it instead of creating a duplicate.
+If the lane exists, stax reuses it.

-3. Browse lanes interactively¶
+Browse lanes interactively¶

 st lane